malikosbourne/osint-portfolio-Malik/azure-fundamentals-risk-notes/explainers/README.md

 | [What compliance misses about real people](what-compliance-misses-about-real-people.md) | Frameworks focus on evidence; they’re weaker on who does it and who gets hurt. |
 | [Why small orgs fail governance before tech](why-small-orgs-fail-governance-before-tech.md) | Governance never gets started — no owner, no intake, no decision log — so tech fails later. |

-Copy, edit, and post.
-Attribution to this repo is appreciated but not required.